subvisual/space-warp-hackathon/README.md

 Lenders can provide liquidity to the Pool by minting a bond

-When an SP requests a loan, our protocol deposits the full amount needed by the SP on behalf of it.
-In order to request a loan, an SP first needs to deposits 50% of the full amount to the Cosmic Chicken Staking Pool.
+When an SP requests a loan, our protocol deposits the full amount needed by the SP on its behalf.
+In order to request a loan, an SP first needs to deposit 50% of the full amount to the Cosmic Chicken Staking Pool.
 Our protocol will lock the future income coming from the block rewards until the storage providers have repaid their loan

 ![image](https://user-images.githubusercontent.com/2940022/217022584-609abbdc-1bfc-4ca1-ba6a-1deb98bce63b.png)